ontolex/morph/draft.md

 > ----
 > Datatype property **morph:stemType** is used for coindexing a stem and an inflection rule in cases in which a single lexical entry can have multiple stem classes, in which a type of inflection rules operates with one stem class
-> Domain: ontolex:LexicalEntry or ontolex:InflectionRule
+> Domain: ontolex:Form or ontolex:InflectionRule
 > Range: literal
 >
 >---

 Note: This was introduced for modelling stem alternations.
 In this definition, we assume that we have one lexical entry for each stem variant, so that an inflection rule whose stemType doesn't match of its lexical entry doesn't fire.

-Question (CC, 2022-02-23, offline): wouldn't it make more sense to model stemType at a (base) form rather than at the level of lexical entries?
+- telco 2022-02-23: moved from LexicalEntry to forms that are baseForm objects

 ## Word Formation